Ward Perry

 Ward Perry (born March 20, 1970) is a Canadian voice actor and ADR script writer who has voiced characters for a number of anime dubbed in Vancouver, British Columbia, Canada.
-He is mostly known as the voice actor of Dragon Ball Z villain Dr. Wheelo, Rowen of the Strata in Ronin Warriors, and Geese Howard in the Fatal Fury animations.
+He is mostly known as the voice actor of Dragon Ball Z villain Dr. Wheelo, Rowen of the Strata in Ronin Warriors, Geese Howard in the Fatal Fury animations, Scavenger in Transformers: Armada, and the first Voice of Landmine Transformers: Energon.
 He retired in 2009 and has not made any new appearances on television since.